Weighted least-squares approximation with determinantal point processes and generalized volume sampling: Properties of projection determinental point processes

 \section{Properties of projection determinental point processes}

-\begin{proof}[Proof of \cref{prop:marginaldpp}] This is a standard result on projection determinantal processes, see e.g. \cite{lavancier2015dpp}.
+\begin{ProofOf}{Proposition \ref{prop:marginaldpp}} This is a standard result on projection determinantal processes, see e.g. \cite{lavancier2015dpp}.
 We here provide a short proof with our notations.
 The fact that all marginals are the same comes from the invariance to permutations of the distribution $\gamma_m$.
-From the classical "base times height formula" for a determinant, we have
+From the classical ``base times height formula'' for a determinant, we have